yanweifu/yanweifu.github.io/index.md

 **

 # Recent News

-* 12/2023  Dr. Yanwei Fu is a full professor of Fudan University, starting from Dec.
-2023.
+* 05/2025  "A Unified Diffusion Bridge Framework via Stochastic Optimal Control" has been selected as the Long Paper Outstanding Paper Award Winner at the DeLTa Workshop, held in conjunction with ICLR 2025.
 * 03/2024 Chenjie Cao passed his PhD Viva, and Dr. Xuelin Qian will join Northwestern Polytechnical University (NWPU) as Associate Professor.
 * 03/2024 I am holding CVPR tutorial from 2022 to 2024.
 Hopefully, I can get US visa for the trip.
 * 03/2024 I will organize CVPR 2024 object-centric represenation tutorial with Tong He, Tianjun Xiao, and Francesco Locatello. https://object-centric-representation.github.io/object-centric-tutorial-2024/
+* 12/2023  Dr. Yanwei Fu is a full professor of Fudan University, starting from Dec.
+2023.
 * 07/2023 1 IROS 2023 paper, and 7 ICCV 2023 papers accepted
 * 06/2023 I will organize CVPR 2023 few-shot learning tutorial with Yikai Wang, Da Li, Yu-Xiong Wang, Timothy Hispedales: https://fsl-fudan.github.io
 * 05/2023 Chengming Xu, Boyang Jiang, Yuqian Fu, and Qiang Sun passed their PhD Viva.
 Congratulations!